Hasindu-Dilshan/intelligent-gem-cutting-robot-arm-research/README.md

 * Incorporate real laboratory gemological data.
 * Add hierarchical classification and additional physical/optical features.
 * Combine tabular data with image-based or spectral features.

 ---

-To keep this consistent with your professional GitHub README, I have used **GitHub-style alert blocks**, **bold data points**, and **technical tables**.
-I have organized your new content for **Section 3** to be as long and detailed as the previous sections while maintaining your exact wording and technical flow.

-Add this into your `README.md` at the **Section 3: Gem Evaluation & Cut Planning** area:

----